Police chase ends homecoming parade in Macon

 With her voice still shaking, she shared that she should have been underneath the speeder’s car.

-She was two to three feet away from where the crumbled black vehicle landed
+She was 2-3 feet away from where the crumbled black vehicle landed.

 (0) comments